 Researchers found children who slept in the bottom bunk had a greater risk of developing asthma due to an increased numbers of dust mites, an allergen that can trigger asthma attacks, falling from the top bunk.
 The takeaway message: If your child has allergies or asthma, choose regular beds over bunks or make sure she or he gets tucked into the top bunk.
 On a related note, putting bedding through a hot-water wash (140 degrees F) has been shown to kill 100 percent of dust mites, while washing with water 35 degrees cooler only kills 65 percent.
 Source: MEDEM

-Dr. Blumenstrauch has plenty of first hand experience with his own family.
-As Dad to 7 children, he understands a parent’s concern and a child’s anxieties.
+Our Board-Certified physicians and medical staff have plenty of first hand experience with their own families.
+As parents we understand a parent’s concern and a child’s anxieties.
 Part of good management of any acute or chronic skin condition begins with helping a child understand (when old enough) what’s going on, why it’s happening and how we’re going to make it better with the least amount of emotional stress.

 “My own kids have taught me more about how to relate to children than any amount of schooling ever could.
 In fact, I can safely say they’ve been my best teachers about life in general.”